 When an attractive person passes by, who’s to say whether that sideways glance last too long?
 Before trying to come up with a succinct and socially acceptable answer to that question, factor in that it takes women 150 milliseconds to notice that a man is distracted.
-And if we’re wired to be distracted by desire, who’s to say that a bit of staring is a totally unhealthy thing?
-There are religious lines of argumentation around this that have led to rigidly policed dress codes, but science is agnostic on the point (and most points of morality).

 Diving into the numbers, it becomes clear that distraction and particularly sexual distraction is inevitable and that it’s also inevitably noticeable.
 Though it may be possible to point out aberrance, it’s important to understand that “I wasn’t looking” is a dishonest and silly defense.
 Better to acknowledge one’s averageness and humanity than claim a superhuman indifference to powerful stimuli.

-Meet The Dot-Probe Test
+Wandering Eyes And The Dot-Probe Test

 Since the mid-1990s, scientists have thrown themselves into understanding how we respond to the “sudden onset of a stimulus,” otherwise known as an unexpected distraction.
 Studies have confirmed what experience suggests — when something or someone draws our gaze, it’s often unintentional and against our will.
 “Research on stimulus-driven attention suggests that attention may be captured by particular external stimuli and that this capture may be unintentional and directly contrary to the subject’s intentions,” according to a 2014 study on the subject.